New Space Marine Chapter: 11

-Maneki Neko (Bakeneko): To gather information within the great hives the first Tech-Marines created thousands of cyber-cats to be the 'eyes and ears' of the chapter, using a variant of cyber-cherub archaeotech.
-The cyber-cats have stealth abilities and many hivers who claim to have seen them say they only noticed when the cat blinked it's flame red eyes before vanishing into thin air.
-It is taken as a warning, and due to their evasive nature hivers call them 'ghost cats'.
+Maneki Neko (Bakeneko): To gather information within the great hives the first Tech-Marines created thousands of cyber-cats to be the ‘eyes and ears’ of the chapter, using a variant of cyber-cherub archaeotech.
+The cyber-cats have stealth abilities and many hivers who claim to have seen them say they only noticed when the cat blinked its flame red eyes before vanishing into thin air.
+It is taken as a warning, and due to their evasive nature hivers call them ‘ghost cats’.
 It is a popular superstition that the ghost-cats work for the chapter and watch for sinners.
 However, there are stories where the ghost-cats have helped loyal citizens to escape the nastier elements of the hive gangs.
-Many times a lost traveler has seen a glimpse of a 'beckoning cat' - but blink: and it's gone.
+Many times a lost traveller has seen a glimpse of a ‘beckoning cat’ – but blink: and it’s gone.
 Later they learn they narrowly escaped a clutches of rampaging gang.

 Maneki Neko counts as a ‘cyber-cherub’, but they do not have the ability to fly and instead they have stealth abilities.
 They confer blesses such as extra saving throws for heroes, and can locate enemy infiltrators.
 The use of the ghost-cats allows the Red Suns to be aware of booby-traps in hives and built up areas, which in turn allows them to avoid such dangers and charge in like ‘mad things’ to overwhelm the enemy at their weakest point.